copsTvFan/cops-episode-guide/guide.md

 **Palm Beach County, FL 19**

-- (4:53 AM Burglary in Progress) District 1 -- 911 Communications Center -- A black woman calls saying she is watching two men breaking into cars and stealing the stereos at her apartment complex.
+- (4:53 AM Burglary in Progress) District 1 -- 911 Communications Center -- A
+  black woman calls saying she is watching two men breaking into cars and stealing the stereos at her apartment complex.
 Deputy Gerard Morency takes the call.
-An officer responds to a burglary in progress; a suspect refuses to present identification.
+- An officer responds to a burglary in progress
+- a suspect refuses to present identification.

 ### CP-1409